+'''

+Console.WriteLine

+(1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 + 10);

+'''

-Console.WriteLine (1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 + 10); An operator transforms and combines expressions.
-Most operators in C# are denoted with a symbol, such as the multiplication operator, \.
+An operator transforms and combines expressions.
+Most operators in C# are denoted with a symbol, such as the multiplication operator, .
 The operators in our program are:

 A period denotes a member of something (or a decimal point with numeric literals).
-The parentheses, in our example, appear where we declare or call a method; empty parentheses mean that the method accepts no arguments.
+Parentheses are used when declaring or calling a method; empty parentheses are used when the method accepts no arguments.
 The equals sign performs assignment (the double equals, ==, performs equality comparison).